apache/lucenenet/src/Lucene.Net.Expressions/package.md

 # expressions

  <xref:Lucene.Net.Expressions.Expression> - result of compiling an expression, which can evaluate it for a given document.
-Each expression can have external variables are resolved by {@code Bindings}.
+Each expression can have external variables are resolved by <xref:Lucene.Net.Expressions.Bindings>.

  <xref:Lucene.Net.Expressions.Bindings> - abstraction for binding external variables to a way to get a value for those variables for a particular document (ValueSource).

- <xref:Lucene.Net.Expressions.SimpleBindings> - default implementation of bindings which provide easy ways to bind sort fields and other expressions to external variables
+ <xref:Lucene.Net.Expressions.SimpleBindings> - default implementation of bindings which provide easy ways to bind sort fields and other expressions to external variables.